palantir/atlasdb/html/_sources/overview/getting_started.txt

 ===========================

-The standalone server is a lightweight way to try out AtlasDB and can be done by running AtlasDbServer in the atlasdb-server project.
+The standalone server is a lightweight way to try out AtlasDB and can be done by running AtlasDbServiceServer in the atlasdb-service-server project.

 .. code:: bash

-    AtlasDbServer server src/dist/atlasdb_standalone.yml
+    AtlasDbServiceServer server src/dist/atlasdb_standalone.yml

-This is dropwizard service that runs all the needed parts and doesn't force you to use the java client to get the benefits of atlas.
-See the :ref:`atlas-server-api` for more details.
+This is Dropwizard service that runs all the needed parts and doesn't force you to use the Java client to get the benefits of AtlasDB.
+See the ref:`atlasdb-service-api` for more details.